Three students sitting on the grass in a park

 Monitoring students’ needs, access to supports, and use of supports provides valuable data.
 The University of Wisconsin System’s Counseling Impact Assessment report for 2021-2022 found that over 80% of students who sought mental health counseling at their universities reported improved well-being.
 Over 18,000 students reported staying enrolled after counseling over the past eight years.
 University mental health services benefit students, communities, and taxpayers.

-Make students aware of available supports
+Making students aware of available supports

 It’s important that universities provide students with information about existing mental wellness services during enrollment and when classes start, so they feel empowered to seek help as soon as they need it.
 UC Davis and Drexel University have appealing websites that make it simple to access wellness information and services.
 Statements of care on class syllabi are another reaffirming way for faculty members to provide information to students and create a culture of caring.